cockroachlabs/open-sourced-interview-process/SalesExercises.md

 **Objective:** This exercise is a deep-dive discussion on your technical background and specifically, your technical expertise of databases.

-**Cncaidate Prep:**  You should be able to explain what X component of a database is and then describe its trade-offs.
+**Candidate Prep:**  You should be able to explain what X component of a database is and then describe its trade-offs.
 Your interviewer should also learn from you what the technical reasons for the trade-offs are.
 You will be asked to discuss one of the four technical areas: feedback on monitoring, install, elastic scale out/scale in, or performance.

 ## **Title: Sales Process**